kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/02_Installing_with_brew/transcript.md

 My workstation is a macos so I'll be installing everything using brew.
 In the next few videos' I'll be installing the following list of software.

+In this course I'll be using the following softare.

 - watch
 - zsh (oh my zsh framework) along with plugins.